Siddharth-R512/Online-Boba-Tea-System/README.md

 4. Run the `Login.java` file to start the application.

 ## Usage
-- **Login Screen**: Users can log in or register if they are new.
+- **Login Screen**: Pre-defined credentials: username and password is admin.
 Upon successful login, the user will be redirected to the menu screen.

   ![Login Screen](src/images/login_screen.png)